-Of the purifiers in my Top 5, Viqua and Pelican are backed by the longest warranties.
-It’s also important to note that unlike Pelican, Viqua specializes in UV filtration and has been in the UV filtration business for close to four decades.
+Of the purifiers in my top picks, Viqua, Pelican, and Springwell are backed by the longest warranties.
+It’s also important to note that, unlike Pelican, Viqua specializes in UV filtration and has been in the UV filtration business for close to four decades.
 When you buy a Viqua UV purifier, you’re buying from one of the most reliable and knowledgeable companies in the world.

 Below are the pros and cons I found reported by owners in the Viqua reviews:

-Below are the pros and cons I found reported by users in the Agua Topone reviews:
+Below are the pros and cons I found reported by users in the Bluonics reviews:

-Tips on How to Choose the Best UV Filter for Well Water
+Tips for Choosing the Best UV Filter for Well Water

 Below is a list of considerations to make before you invest in a UV water purifier for your home: